 Phase 2: Stay the Course

-Once you’ve settled on the inventory management system that works best for your business, now comes the part where you actually have to start putting it into practice.
+Once you’ve settled on the inventory management system that works best for your business, now comes implementing the inventory management system.
 Assuming you went with a service that provides you with a dedicated implementation specialist, you’ll be working closely with them throughout the process.
 Coincidentally, that’s right about the same time you’ll be reacquainted with two of the people you’ve already been working with for a while: the optimist and the pessimist.
 How you choose to work with them (e.g. motivate the nay-sayers, promote/elevate the early-adopters, etc) is entirely up to you, but above all else, the one thing that is most critical to your success at this stage is that you must keep moving forward.

 Establish clear expectations with your staff, update people’s job descriptions, schedule 5-minute weekly standup meetings, and do whatever else you have to do to make sure everyone understands that they’re allowed to voice their concerns, but the response is always going to be framed in terms of how to make the new system work for them.